-A statewide deer hunting season specifically for the use of primitive muzzleloader firearms traditionally opens the second Saturday in December.
+A statewide deer hunting season specifically for the use of primitive muzzleloader firearms traditionally opens December 1.

 A limited number of "any deer" licenses are available to residents only.

 "Antlerless deer" permits are available to both residents and nonresidents and sold through the end of the season.

 Only unfilled antlerless tags are valid from Jan.
 1- Jan 15, 2014.

 - Muzzleloader Deer Application

 (Available - June )